nalgeon/sqlean/README.md

 - [How to submit your extension](https://github.com/nalgeon/sqlean/blob/incubator/docs/submit.md)
 - [How to submit a third-party extension](https://github.com/nalgeon/sqlean/blob/incubator/docs/external.md)

+We want every extension to be self-contained.
+So we limit the project scope to extensions without external dependencies (other than the C standard library and SQLite itself).

 Please note that we only accept extensions with permissive licenses (MIT License, Apache License etc) or public domain.
 Copyleft licenses like GPL won't do.

 ## License